 Questions are framed so you have seven ways to answer each of them, such as agree, neutral, or disagree, with options between them to be even more specific.

 When the test is over, you’re given one of the personality types with a full description of what it means, including strengths and weaknesses, career paths, workplace habits, romantic relationships, and friendships that your personality type normally possesses.

 A table shows which direction your personality points in categories like Mind, Energy, and Identity, such as Extroverted/Introverted, Intuitive/Observant, Assertive/Turbulent, and others.

-16Personalities has a special URL you can share with others so you can compare results easily from within your account.
+16Personalities results include a special URL you can share with others to compare results.

 Once your answers have been scored, you'll be told your personality type with percentages explaining which way you sway more, such as Sensing over Intuition or Perceiving over Judging.
-Plus, a link to your results page will be shown so you can share it with others.
+Plus, a link to your results page will be shown so you can share it.

 You'll also be told your 4-letter personality type based on Carl Jung's and Isabel Briggs Myers' psychological types.

 Just enter your age, gender, and country to get started with this test at Psych Central.

 There are a total of 50 questions and each can be answered in one of a few ways, such as disagree strongly, agree on a little, or agree strongly, among others.

 The results of this personality test are based on the "Five Factor Model" of personality, which reveals how you score when it comes to Extroversion, Agreeableness, Conscientiousness, Neuroticism, and Openness.